 Bosnia and Herzegovina does not have its own natural gas extraction so it is dependent on the Beregovo – Horgos – Zvornik import route from Russia via Ukraine, Hungary and Serbia.
 Gas use in the country is limited by the distribution network which is only present in Sarajevo, Zenica, Zvornik and Visoko.
 As for oil, the Brod refinery on the Croatian border imports crude oil via the Adriatic oil pipeline JANAF.
 The refinery has caused anger among local people, including those in Slavonski Brod on the Croatian side of the border, with its high levels of air pollution.

 Bosnia and Herzegovina could do a lot more to use energy efficiently.
 Electricity prices are kept artificially low and there is therefore limited incentive to make savings.
-The country is more than four times as energy-intensive as the average in EU countries and has the highest energy intensity in the Western Balkans.
+The country is almost four times as energy-intensive as the average in EU countries and has the highest energy intensity in the Western Balkans.
 The residential sector is responsible for the highest share of total final energy consumption and has high potential for improvements.

 For a more in-depth look at barriers to a sustainable energy transition in Bosnia and Herzegovina and our proposals for how to overcome them, see our recent study with the Friedrich Ebert Stiftung: The Political Economy of Energy Transition in Southeast Europe – Barriers and Obstacles.